Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 			: f(x)<y>
 			and
 			, f(x)<y> 8< x >8
+			...if you can access the parameters, you can access the rest of the mantra so no need for
+			f<y>(x)
+			!!! :D
 		so maybe there should be two types of mantras?
 I don't like that, but you have to check the dīkṣā anyway (or the structure of the śiṣya)
 	>8
 	[